dhartford/pentaho-snippets/README.md

 pentaho-snippets
 ================

-A collection of little snippets over time for specific scenarios.
+A collection of little snippets over time for specific scenarios, mostly focused on Kettle/PDI.